Eurostar

 I had to go through three security checks – it took me about 15 minutes as the station wasn’t very crowded.
 First of all, I scanned my e-ticket, then I walked through the metal detector and finally had my passport checked (if you don’t have a passport, you can also travel with your European ID card).

-There are two different areas where travel documents are checked: ID cards are checked on the left-hand side while passports at the right-hand side.
+There are two different areas where travel documents are checked: ID cards are checked on the left-hand side while passports are checked on the right-hand side.

 Before travelling, I double-checked on the Eurostar website if it was possible to carry liquids on the train and to my surprise, I found out that it was, unlike on planes.
 You can also carry two pieces of luggage (max dimensions of 85 cm x 85 cm) – there are no limitations to weight.